Skip to main content

 Cervical Screening

 The Cervical Screening Test (CST) aims to prevent cancer of the cervix (also called cervical cancer).
 Cervical cancer is preventable with regular cervical screening because pre-cancerous changes can be found and easily treated, so cancer does not develop.
-Most people who do develop cervical cancer have either never had cervical screening or have had screening less often then recommended.
-Cervical screening saves lives!

 The cervix is the lower part of the uterus (womb) and is located at the top of the vagina.